The Bankrate promise

-While the housing market is showing signs of cooling, home values have skyrocketed in the past year, and many homeowners now have a substantial amount of equity.
+While the housing market is showing signs of cooling, home values have skyrocketed in the past few years.
+As a result, many homeowners now have a substantial amount of equity.
 In fact, the average amount of available equity per homeowner is $274,000, — up significantly from $182,000 before the pandemic, according to CoreLogic, a consultancy that tracks real estate and property data.

 You could leave that money sitting in your home.
 But if you’re considering making improvements to your home to combat rising utility costs, you might use a portion of that equity to fund these enhancements.
-One way to do that: a cash-out refinance for energy-efficient home improvements.
+One way to do that: a cash-out refinance for energy-efficient improvements.

 Cash-out refinance for energy-efficiency improvements

-A cash-out refinance — including refi loans for energy efficiency improvements — means swapping out your current mortgage for a new, larger loan that includes the equity you’d like to pull out in cash, which you can use as you see fit.
-Your existing mortgage balance and the amount of equity you borrow are both rolled into a single loan, and you’ll make new monthly payments to the lender.
+Any cash-out refinance — including refi loans for energy efficiency improvements — means swapping out your current mortgage for a new loan that includes the equity you’d like to pull out in cash, which you can use as you see fit.
+Your existing mortgage balance and the amount of equity you borrow against are both rolled into a single loan, and you’ll make new monthly payments to the lender.
 (Depending on how much equity you have, the new loan could potentially be smaller than your original mortgage, but it will still be larger than the current amount you owe.)

 To illustrate, assume your home is worth $425,000 and you currently owe $250,000 on your mortgage.
 You have $175,000 in equity in your home.
-If the lender lets you pull out as much as 80 percent of your home’s equity, you can cash out up to $90,000 to complete energy-saving improvements.
+If the lender lets you pull out as much as 80 percent of your home’s equity, you can cash out up to $140,000 to complete energy-saving improvements.
 When you close, your new loan amount will be $390,000 (the $140,000 you’re cashing out plus the $250,000 you still owe on the house), and you’ll receive the cash generally three business days after that.

 “If you plan to sell your home in the future and the improvements will add value to your property value, then a cash-out refinance is a great idea,” says Melanie Hartmann, founder and CEO of Creo Home Buyers, a real estate investor based in Maryland.
 “You can save money on your energy bills and make most, if not all, of the money back that was spent on improving the value of your house.”

-Like any other refinance, a cash-out refinance for energy-efficient improvements comes with closing costs, however.
+- Closing costs: Like any other refinance, a cash-out refinance for energy-efficient improvements comes with closing costs.
 If you can’t afford to cover these expenses, it might not be worth it to refinance.

-- Mortgage rates rising: As rates are relatively high right now, it’s even more important to consider the cost of the project, as well.
-If you won’t need a substantial portion of your equity to do it, it might be wiser to finance it a cheaper way, such as with a home equity line of credit (HELOC) – more on that below.
+- Mortgage rates rising: As rates are relatively high right now, it’s even more important to consider the cost of the project.
+If you won’t need a substantial portion of your equity to do it, it might be wiser to finance it a cheaper way, such as with a home equity line of credit (more on that below).

 Cash-out refinance to pay off PACE loans

-Cash-out refinances can also be used to pay off PACE (Property Assessed Clean Energy) loans.
-These are loans offered by state and local governments, payable through property taxes over a 10- to 20-year period.
-PACE loans are currently limited to residents in California, Florida and Missouri.
-Work with your lender to determine if you’re able to add the PACE loan to the refinance.
+Ask your lender if you’re able to add the PACE loan to the cash-out rrefinance.
 If so, the amount you owe will be paid off, along with your existing mortgage balance, as a part of the refinance to the new loan.

-- State and local programs: Check with the Department of Energy in your state along with your local government for any special energy-efficiency grants or financing programs.
+- State and local programs: Check with the energy department in your state along with your local government for any special energy-efficiency grants or financing programs.
 The U.S. Department of Energy’s Weatherization Assistance Program, for example, offers low-income borrowers weatherization services, such as attic ventilation, solar screens and weatherstripping, to help with energy bills.
 If you’re eligible, you’ll apply through your state’s weatherization agency.
 Some utility providers also have their own programs that can help.